SimCmngs/PasswordManager-Implementation/README.md

 ---

 ### 2️⃣ Installation/Configuration:
-- Performed the installation remotely, using both `TeamViewer` and `Zoom`.
+- Performed the installation remotely, using `TeamViewer` and `Zoom`.

 - This allowed for full control of the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.